gofly/shadowsocks-libev/README.md

        [-n <number>]              Max number of open files.

-       [-i <interface>]           Network interface to bind.
-                                  (not available in redir mode)

        [-b <local_address>]       Local address to bind.
-                                  For servers: Specify the local address to use while this server is making outbound
-                                  connections to remote servers on behalf of the clients.
-                                  For clients: Specify the local address to use while this client is making outbound
-                                  connections to the server.

        [-u]                       Enable UDP relay.
                                   (TPROXY is required in redir mode)